-Deceased Pet Care is honored to be Consumer Investigative Reporter, Dale Cardwell's, trusted source in pet aftercare services.
+As Georgia's first and only full-service pet funeral home, Deceased Pet Care is honored to be chosen by Consumer Investigative Reporter, Dale Cardwell, as the trusted source in pet aftercare services.
 Being Trust Dale Certified guarantees our services and devotion to you and your beloved pet.
-We are the trusted source in pet aftercare and as an Investigative Reporter, Dale understands the importance of integrity and unparalleled customer service.
+Dale understands the importance of integrity and unparalleled customer service.
 Not familiar with Trust Dale?
-We’ll tell you about Dale and what this certification means for us and for all pet parents.
+We’ll tell you about Dale and what this certification means for all pet parents.

 Georgia's Only State Certified Crematory

 Pets are members of our family.
 We love them, we care for them, and we grow with them.
-Like our human companions, they add joy and happiness to our lives on a daily basis.
-And while they sometimes can make us mad, mostly they make us laugh, and without a shadow of a doubt, they make our families more complete.
+Our pets add joy and happiness to our lives on a daily basis and make our families more complete.
+As their brief lives come to an end, it is a painful and emotional journey for pet families bringing about difficult decisions that must be made for their aftercare.

-When a beloved human family member passes away, most of us turn to a trusted funeral home to help us care for their final arrangements.
-Why do we miss out on this experience with a four legged member of our family?
+When a beloved human family member passes away, we turn to a trusted funeral home to help us care for their final arrangements.
+For more than 43 years, Deceased Pet Care Funeral Homes has provided that same compassionate care for pets and the families that love them.
 Rather than go through the grief of losing a pet alone, you can give them the same dignity, care, and compassion as you lay them to rest as you would any other family member.

 Click here to see our Pet Funeral Home, 2 miles inside I-285

-Home Office for and Member of the International Association of Pet Cemeteries and Crematories, (IAOPCC), a non-profit, worldwide organization dedicated to ensuring the highest business standards and ethical practices within the Pet Aftercare Industry.
+We are the Home Office for and Member of the International Association of Pet Cemeteries and Crematories, (IAOPCC), a non-profit, worldwide organization dedicated to ensuring the highest standards and ethical practices within the Pet Aftercare Industry.

 Featured Pet Events and Happenings